Birda Logo

 Diet and Feeding

 The Greater Hoopoe-Lark's diet includes insects, other invertebrates, small lizards, and seeds.
+They may also feed on fruiting bodies of certain fungi.
 They are adept at foraging in their arid habitats and are capable of surviving in very dry conditions.

 Conservation status